kennethreitz/bake/README.md

 The problem with doing this is that you can't use familiar bash–isms when doing so, as **GNU Make** doesn't use the familiar **Bash** syntax, nor does it allow for simple ad–hoc use of arbitrary scripting languages (e.g. **Python**).

-This project seeks to bridge all of these worlds into a single entrypoint — ideal for cross–language repositories
+project seeks to bridge all of these worlds into a single entrypoint — ideal for cross–language repositories

 -------------------